azarboon/ai-powered-cdk-best-practices/PROJECT_RULES.md

 **These rules must be changed only by a human.
 Do not modify them automatically.**

 # Specific rules for this project.
 Others may want to tweak them to fit their own project.

 AI assistants must NEVER change any of these files automatically unless they have explicit approval from a human.
-Approval is valid only once, and additional approval must be obtained for any future changes: .eslintrc.json, tsconfig.json, package.json.
+Approval is valid only once, and additional approval must be obtained for any future changes: .eslintrc.json, tsconfig.json, package.json, .husky\pre-commit

 # AWS CDK TypeScript Project Rules